 Many instructors use cases and examples to illustrate how the law applies to business.
 Students understand legal concepts better in the context of their real-world application.
-Therefore, for this edition of Business Law, we have expanded the number of highlighted numbered Examples and Cases in Point in every chapter.
-We have added 137 new Cases in Point and 52 new Examples.
+Therefore, for this edition of Business Law: The First Course, I have expanded the number of highlighted numbered Examples and Cases in Point in every chapter.
+I have added one hundred and two new Cases in Point and thirty-four new Examples.